-Continuous Integration and Deployment for Microservices
+Using Continuous Integration and Continuous Deployment with Microservices

 Faster, independent deployments are one of the key benefits microservices claim to offer, but how do you make them deliver on their promise?

 Microservices architectures offer a number of benefits over a traditional monolithic design.
 Constructing a system out of loosely coupled services enables teams to work independently and means the individual services can be deployed and scaled independently.
 As a result, the system is more resilient and robust, hardware is used more efficiently, and changes are delivered more quickly.
 So far so good, but how do you actually make that a reality?
 The answer lies – at least in part – in your process.